‘I play for the money. Football’s not my passion’

 Due to this, England has failed to succeed as much as aforementioned countries.
 It’s that simple.
 We’re growing/developing their talent while they also have other talents producing in their top divisions unlike England.
 A majority of players in the Serie A are Italian, a majority of the players in La Liga are Spanish and a majority of players in Bundesliga are German while a majority of players in the Premier League are not English.

 Football has been turned into an industry – one that has billions pumped into it every year.
 I’ll use Silvio Berlusconi (AC Milan owner/president) as my prime example.
 Berlusconi bought the club in 1986 and eight years later, the club won the Scudetto.
 From there on out, it all kicked off and began.
 Berlusconi began to manipulate and control public discourse to ensure profits and power that could never be challenged.
 This, in turn, gave the media a lot more power.
 Now, these oligarchs/moguls don’t have to compete with state-owned television networks, fight for market shares against state companies (who have been enfeebled by privatization and deregulation.
 Now people like Berlusconi can operate on a global stage, they’ve developed football into an industry/economy.
 That was then and that is still a case, but the picture has changed a bit.
-Now, the new oligarchs can trade the shares of their companies on stock markets and cut deals with multinational corporations.
+Now, the new oligarchs can trade the shares of their companies on stock markets using the best investment platform uk and cut deals with multinational corporations.
 The current generation of oligarchs are “new money”, they flaunt their riches like their inclined to.
 This shows their conflicts of interests as the difficulty of obscuring wealth and influence increases.

 As a result, corruption has increased, look no further than Berlusconi and Agnelli (Juventus).
 Milan’s president’s bribes, manipulation of government to promote his own interests and other criminals are clear signs of the increase of corruption.
 Juventus were caught allegedly cheating and setting up matches in the Calciopoli scandal, when they lifted the 2005 and 2006 Scudetto (which was later taken away) and The Old Lady was relegated to Serie B as a punishment.
 Their current manager, Antonio Conte, isn’t much better himself as he has his own match-fixing allegations and convictions to handle (when he was at Torino).